Court Reporter

 Court Reporter Voice Writing General Information

 Become a Court Reporter and enter a well-paying career.
 Court Reporters create word-for-word transcriptions at trials, depositions, and other legal proceedings.
-The Court Reporter program is 11 months long.
-Additionally, you will complete a 40 hour Court Reporting Internship (20 hours in court and 20 hours in depositions) and produce a 40-page transcript.
-Upon successful completion of the requirements, students will be qualified to sit for the National Shorthand Reporter Exam (RPR).
+The Court Reporter program is 12 months long.
+Additionally, you will complete a 20 hour Court Reporting Internship (10 hours in court and 10 hours in depositions) and produce a 40-page transcript.
+Upon successful completion of the requirements, students will be qualified to sit for the CVR, (Certified Verbatim Reporter), national certification exam.
 Registration is typically paid in full or in quarterly payments.
-The total program cost is $3,300.
-Students should expect to spend roughly $1000-$2000 for additional costs such as books, software and required equipment (mask, laptop, etc).

 Please complete our form to let us know here if you are interested in starting the next Court Reporter cohort.
 The voice writing program includes: 24 speed building classes, 3 test classes, and 10 Dragon/Eclipse CAT software training classes (through the online portal)